K9-UVR/K9UVR_ML/README.md

 ## Acknowledgments

 * Uses parts of code from tensorflow repo and [this gist](https://gist.github.com/wbrickner/efedf8ab0ce1705de1372c1e2f49dd98)
+* Instructions on how to train model rely on [this article](https://medium.com/tensorflow/training-and-serving-a-realtime-mobile-object-detector-in-30-minutes-with-cloud-tpus-b78971cf1193)
 * **Using tensorflow 2.1 and 1.15 simultaneously in some cases**
 * A bunch of typos included :laughing: